Soles For Slip Resistant & Comfy Work Boots And Shoes

 An ergonomic tread rib configuration ensures improved rolling of the feet and prevents fatigue.
-Rounded tread edges ensure a safe footing on the ground.
+Rounded tread edges ensure a safe footing on the ground with less risk for slipping and tripping at work.

 Sufficient height of the tread profile and individual tread bars is particularly important on uneven surfaces.
 Deep treads deliver superb grip.
 Self-cleaning characteristics are also important to avoid accidents caused by dirt sticking in the treads.